joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS student guide - Azure Synapse Analytics end-to-end solution.md

 7. Concerned about performance, must make sure core approaches for best performance of the solution are well understood.

-8. Need a solution that provides a consistent security model across all components.
+8. Create a solution that provides a consistent security model across all components.

 ### Customer objections